Project

 Shortlist: NSW Section: TransGrid shortlisted three bidders to design and construct the NSW section, including CPB and UGL Engineering, an Elecnor Australia and Seymour White Constructions Joint Venture, and Quanta Power Australia.
 SA Section: ElectraNet shortlisted six participants and issued a Request for Proposals.

-Successful Tenderer: NSW Section: SecureEnergy, a Clough and Elecnor Joint Venture was awarded the Design and Construction contract.
+Successful Tenderer: NSW Section: SecureEnergy, a Clough and Elecnor Joint Venture.
 SA Section: Downer

 Procurement note: